bitcoin-api/bitcoin-api-full-stack/README.md

 #### Deploy The Exchange API

-(🚧👷‍♂️👷‍♀️🏗 the code for this is still needs to be updated!)
+(🚧👷‍♀️👷‍♂️🏗 the code for this section still needs to be updated)

 To finish the rest of the set up which includes setting up the exchange, there's a few more steps.